TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-software.md

     ![spack](/access/attachments/spack.png)

-4. Program installation is made by the command:
+4. Program installation is done by the command:

     ```sh
     spack install program_name@version%compiler@version +flag(s) ^forced_dependencies
     ```

-    where `flag` is an installation option taken from variants of **spack** info (see above).
-It is recommended to try the `cce` (Cray Compiler Edition) and for MPI dependent software to force the `cray-mpich` dependency.
+    where `flag` is an installation option taken from variants of **SPACK** info (see above).
+It is recommended to try the `cce` (Cray Compiler Edition) and for MPI-dependent software to force the `cray-mpich` dependency.

     For example: